gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/eclipse-debugging-options.md

 .../Eclipse.app/Contents/MacOS/eclipse -debug https://github.com/gnuarmeclipse/plug-ins/raw/develop/debug.options
 ```

-Alternatively, you can copy the files locally, edit it and point Eclipse to it:
+Alternatively, you can copy the file locally, edit it and point Eclipse to it:

 ```
 .../Eclipse.app/Contents/MacOS/eclipse -debug ${HOME}/tmp/debug.options
 ```

-For convenience, you can also copy the file as `Eclipse.app/Contents/MacOS/.options` and start Eclipse without the file name:
+For convenience, you can also copy into the Eclipse folder (for example as `Eclipse.app/Contents/MacOS/.options`) and start Eclipse without the file name:

 ```
 .../Eclipse.app/Contents/MacOS/eclipse -debug